 - Community, global, and ethical impacts of technology

-These topics are distilled from the Computer Science Teachers Association (CSTA) curriculum guidelines for teaching computer science.
-A number of the how-to articles in the magazine were approved by the CSTA as meeting their standards.
+These topics are distilled from the Computer Science Teachers Association (CSTA) curriculum guidelines for teaching computer science and computing.
+A number of our how-to articles in the magazine were approved by the CSTA as meeting their standards.

 For readers who find coding fun, learning a programming language is only a start.
 They also need to learn how to debug code, choose technology, define and solve problems, and many other skills and concepts. beanz magazine provides a high level view of what new coders need to know to become great coders.
 With links to learn more.

 For readers bored or turned off by coding, the magazine can help them dive into computer science concepts, problems, and challenges in a friendly way.
-We also include electronics projects and 3D projects with the free SketchUp software.
+We also include electronics projects and 3D projects with the free SketchUp and OpenSCAD software tools.
 Readers also can learn the limits of technology, as well as what makes technology so amazing.